 The District's vitality extends to its residential neighborhoods.
 The earliest subdivisions were within walking distance of a streetcar and offered pedestrian-oriented streets lined by trees and porch-front homes.
-The District's residential fabric is diverse -- from vibrant single-family estates, to bungalows, to apartments over retail shops.
+The District's residential fabric is diverse -- from single-unit estates, to bungalows, to apartments over retail shops.
+This mix of housing in enduring and versatile structures has supported neighborhood stability and socioeconomic mix over time.
+The fine grained development pattern can be seen in Figure 1.3.

 The Tower District is distinguished by its vibrant and diverse community, encompassing a rich mosaic of ethnic groups, families, singles, retirees, students, artists, and workers from various professions.
-Unlike many other neighborhoods, it thrived during the post-World War II years, maintaining its role as a cultural and entertainment hub.
+As Fresno experienced a post-World War II boom in development that expanded the city limits north and eastward at an unprecedented rate, this enclave maintained its role as a beloved cultural and entertainment hub.
 The District features unique Art Deco architecture, pedestrian-friendly streets, and a lively mix of cafes, nightclubs, theaters, bakeries, and specialty retail shops.
-Beyond the bustling commercial areas, the neighborhood offers a dense blend of offices, apartments, and singlefamily homes.
-The broad range of housing options, from granny flats to mansions, ensures accessibility for all economic strata and life stages.
-The dynamic lifestyle of residents manifests through regular art events, live performances, and food festivals.
+Beyond the bustling commercial areas, the neighborhood offers a dense blend of offices, apartments, and single-family homes.
+The broad range of housing options, from granny flats to mansions, ensures accessibility for all economic strata and life stages, and resiliency over time.
+The dynamic lifestyle of residents manifests through regular art events, live performances, and festivals.